 Residence Life Structure

-- Resident Assistants (RA): Part-time student staff trained to provide leadership to the assigned section of their floor.
+Resident Assistants (RA): Part-time student staff trained to provide leadership to the assigned section of their floor.
 They promote community and serve residents through their knowledge of vast resources.
-There are six RAs per residence hall.
+There are typically six RAs per residence hall.

 The Adopt-A-Floor program coincides with the goal of residence life staff to make the residence halls a thriving learning experience.
 This program gives students exposure to faculty and staff outside of the classroom.
 Members of faculty and staff, across disciplines, are given the opportunity to 'adopt' one of the residence hall floors across campus.
 The residence life staff of each floor work closely with their adopter to foster a unique relationship.
 Typical involvement includes faculty attendance at student led events and even faculty led events such as an educational movie viewings and discussion.
 There are currently 15 faculty and staff members actively involved in this program.